Semantic Measurements

 Similarity between 'Hello, how are you?' and 'I hate you': 0.23264604758339613

-This means that LLM output meanings can quickly be assessed and compared using embeddings and cosine similarity.
-Hundreds of thousands of LLM outputs can be compared against known good outcomes.
-The embedding results are deterministic as long as the embedding model remains consistent; therefore, thresholds can be set and plots of semantic similarity can be compared between releases for regression purposes.
-An example of this might be to track the LLM behaviour changes between releases or changes to prompting that could affect tone of voice or context.
+LLM output meanings can be assessed and compared using embeddings and cosine similarity at scale.
+Hundreds of thousands of outputs can be compared against known good answers in a single run.
+The embedding results are deterministic as long as the embedding model stays consistent, which means thresholds can be set and trends can be tracked across releases.